Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 6. Find a niche and stick with it.

-So there you have it, WordPress creatives and experts: 25 ways you can make money with WordPress.
+So there you have it, WordPress creatives and experts: 30 ways to make money with WordPress.
 If you take a closer look at each of these, you’ll see that there are even more niches you can carve out for yourself—especially if marketing is your thing.

 Article thumbnail image by pixome / Shutterstock.com